kelvin2401/portfolio/README.md

 ## Projects

-### Telco Customer Segmentation and Churn Prediction"
+### Telco Customer Segmentation and Churn Prediction

 - Implemented K-means clustering for customer segmentation and visualized results in Tableau.
 - Logistic regression identified as the most effective classifier for churn prediction, emphasizing the importance of Tenure Months.